 If a corporation owes more than \$2,500 in Florida corporate income tax annually, it must make estimated tax payments on a Declaration/Installment of Florida Estimated Income/Franchise Tax (Florida Form F-1120ES).
-Go to the Department's Internet site to file and pay estimated tax.
+Go to the Department's website to file and pay estimated tax.

 Estimated tax payments are due on or before the last day of the 4th month, the last day of the 6th month, the last day of the 9th month, and the last day of the tax year.
-The payment for June 2013 is due June 28, 2013.